-Suddenly the danger posed by glyphosate in GMOs took on a whole new perspective.
+Suddenly the danger posed by glyphosate in GMOs took on new meaning.

-I had long believed that vitamin B12 came from “meat, seafood, eggs, and dairy” per the advice of experts, even experts like our government.
+I had believed vitamin B12 came from “meat, seafood, eggs, and dairy” per the experts.

-Nor can our bodies use the vitamin B12 in food if our gastrointestinal system lacks intrinsic factor that is made in a healthy stomach by its parietal cells.
+Further, our bodies can’t use vitamin B12 in food if our gastrointestinal system lacks Intrinsic Factor made by parietal cells in healthy stomachs.

-Because it’s rather complicated, I hoped the illustrations would help.
-I didn’t draw anything to do with bacteria because I didn’t know about that aspect.
-I still need to draw h.pylori stopping stomach acid production and interfering with parietal cells that make intrinsic factor in a healthy stomach.
+Because it’s complicated, I hoped illustrations would help.
+I didn’t draw anything to do with bacteria because I didn’t know about that whole aspect of vitamin B12.
+And, I still need to draw h.pylori stopping stomach acid production and interfering with parietal cells that make intrinsic factor in a healthy stomach.